ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 In this exercise, you'll use Ansible to conduct basic system setup tasks on a Red Hat Enterprise Linux server.
-You will become familiar with fundamental Ansible modules like `dnf` and `user`, and learn how to create and run playbooks.
+You will become familiar with fundamental Ansible modules like `package` and `user`, and learn how to create and run playbooks.

 ## Guide